Financial-Times/message-queue-gonsumer/README.md

 `import github.com/Financial-Times/message-queue-gonsumer/consumer`

-The consumer API is like an iterator.
-First, the client creates a MessageIterator by calling:
+The consumer API is used by calling:

- `consumer.NewIterator(QueueConf)`

-Then whenever it is ready to consume new batch of messages, calls:

- `iterator.NextMessages()`

-Which returns a slice of messages.
+ `consumer.Start(QueueConf, func (message Message), httpClient)`

+According the QueConf it will start consuming messages on one or more streams and call the passed in function for every message.
+Make sure the function you pass in is thread safe.

 ```go
 conf := QueueConfig{